pyg-team/pytorch-frame/docs/source/handling_advanced_stypes/handle_heterogeneous_stypes.rst

         'Embedding': <stype.embedding: 'embedding'>}

 However, the inference may not be always correct/best for your data.
-We recommend you double-checking the correctness yourself before actually using it.
+We recommend you to double-check the correctness yourself before proceeding.

 Dealing with Complex Raw Data
 -----------------------------